-Sir Michael was President of the Employment Appeal Tribunal from 2002-05, and was responsible for substantial reforms and changes to that Court’s rules and procedures, which are still in place and effective, 10 years later.
-In Dawson’s Short History of the Employment Appeal Tribunal (Second Ed) Chapter 9 it was stated that ‘there is no doubt that Burton J’s policies have been responsible for great savings of time and expense.
+Sir Michael was President of the Employment Appeal Tribunal from 2002-05, and was responsible for substantial reforms and changes to that Court’s rules and procedures, which are still in place and effective, nearly 20 years later.
+In Dawson’s Short History of the Employment Appeal Tribunal (Second Ed) Chapter 9 it was stated that ‘there is no doubt that Burton J’s policies have been responsible for great savings of time and expense”.

-He was, and remains, the first Chairman of the Central Arbitration Committee (the Industrial Court), established in 2000, appointing every panel: he introduced the practices, procedures and guidelines under which the Central Arbitration Committee has operated, and he reports annually to Parliament on its behalf.
+He was the first Chairman of the Central Arbitration Committee (the Industrial Court), established in 2000, until 2017: he appointed every panel and introduced the practices, procedures and guidelines under which the Central Arbitration Committee has operated, and he reported annually to Parliament on its behalf.

 He was Treasurer of Gray’s Inn, of which he remains a Bencher, in 2012, and was Chairman of the High Court Judges’ Association 2010-11.

 Sir Michael is general editor of Civil Appeals (Second Ed) Sweet & Maxwell.
 He is an Honorary Fellow of Goldsmiths College, London University and was a Fellow of Eton College from 2004-16.
 Sir Michael is also a Fellow of the Chartered Institute of Arbitrators, and since 2019 President of the Forum for International Conciliation and Arbitration (FICA).

 Greg Hammond's professional background was in the Royal Air Force, which he left in the rank of Group Captain.
 After ten years' operational flying on the E-3D AWACS aircraft, his later appointments included Station Commander of RAF Fylingdales, Deputy Commandant of the RAF College Cranwell and Head of Intelligence for a deployable headquarters, in addition to a number of jobs in and around the centre of government.
-He currently also sits as a Lay Member of the Nursing and Midwifery Council's Fitness-to-Practise Committee, is a volunteer facilitator for the Windsor Leadership Trust charity; and is Councillor for Courtfield ward in the Royal Borough of Kensington and Chelsea.
+He currently also sits as a Lay Panel Member and Panel Chair for the Nursing and Midwifery Council's Fitness-to-Practise Committee; is a volunteer facilitator for the Windsor Leadership Trust charity; and is Councillor for Courtfield ward in the Royal Borough of Kensington and Chelsea.

 Nick served in the Royal Navy for 22 years at sea and ashore, qualifying as a barrister mid-career.
 He prosecuted, defended and sat as Judge Advocate at Courts Martial.
 He then spent 15 years in the Crown Prosecution Service as a Chief Crown Prosecutor, appearing in all Courts personally prosecuting every type of offence from murder to minor motoring offences.
-After a year in the IPCC he finished his full-time career with two years as Chief Executive of the Legal Ombudsman.
-He now has a variety of interests including criminal justice advisory work and leadership training.
+After a year in the IPCC he finished his public sector career with two years as Chief Executive of the Legal Ombudsman.
+He is now a member of Normanton Chambers and undertakes criminal justice consultancy in the UK and overseas.
 He is a Legally Qualified Chair for Police Misconduct Hearings.
-He is a member of the Lord Chancellor’s Advisory Committee for Coventry and Warwickshire.
+He is a member of the Lord Chancellor’s Advisory Committee for Warwickshire and the West Midlands

-Ron Barclay-Smith served in the Royal Air Force Regiment for 20 years until he left in 1992.
+Ron Barclay-Smith served for 20 years in the Royal Air Force Regiment in command and staff appointments in the UK and overseas in light armour, parachute and Rapier specialisations until he left ithe Service in 1992.
 Subsequently, he held a number of CEO and chair appointments in the Public, private and third sectors before retiring in 2017.
 Ron is currently Chair of the British Transport Police Authority, which holds the British transport Police (BTP) to account.